-POLICY INTEGRATION
+Policy Integration

-PI 1: ZetTrans review ongoing planned projects across SIC departments which could be used as match funding for active travel projects.
-Timescale: short term.

-PI 2: ZetTrans will incorporate the active travel action plan's vision and actions into the regional transport strategy under development.
-Timescale: short term.

-PI 3: ZetTrans/SIC will review all relevant planning policies, design guidance and practices to emphasise the needs of pedestrians and cyclists, and universal access requirements, in line with best practice and guidance, building on efforts made through the development of the

-Staney Hill and Knab masterplans.
-Timescale: short term.

-PI 4: ZetTrans/SIC will emphasise provision for, and the needs of, pedestrians and cyclists in public contracts as they are renewed.
+- PI 1: ZetTrans will review ongoing planned projects across SIC departments and other organisations which could be used as match funding for active travel projects.
+Timescale: short term. - PI 2: ZetTrans will incorporate the active travel action plan's vision and actions into the regional transport strategy under development.
+Timescale: short term. - PI 3: ZetTrans/SIC will review all relevant planning policies, design guidance and practices to emphasise the needs of pedestrians and cyclists, and universal access requirements, in line with best practice and guidance, building on efforts made through the development of the Staney Hill and Knab masterplans.
+Timescale: short term. - PI 4: ZetTrans/SIC will emphasise provision for, and the needs of, pedestrians and cyclists in public contracts as they are renewed.
+Timescale: ongoing. - PI 5: ZetTrans will engage with bus operators to establish the feasibility of and likely demand for the possibility of taking bikes on buses and/or integrating bikes with buses along some or all routes.
 Timescale: ongoing.

-PI 5: ZetTrans will engage with bus operators to establish the feasibility of and likely demand for the possibility of taking bikes on buses and/or integrating bikes with buses along some or all routes.
-Timescale: ongoing.

-PROMOTION, TRAVEL BEHAVIOUR CHANGE, AND INFORMATION
+Promotion, travel behaviour change, and information

-P1: ZetTrans work with key organisations to Develop a Shetland-wide brand to be used for all communications around transport and sustainable transport interventions.
+- P1: ZetTrans will work with key organisations to develop a Shetland-wide brand to be used for all communications around transport and sustainable transport interventions.
 The brand may be shared across organisations.
-Timescale: short term.

-P2: ZetTrans develop a communication plan and awareness raising campaign to promote sustainable travel from the development of the transport strategy to project delivery.
-Timescale: short term and ongoing.

-P3: ZetTrans provide a single authoritative source of information on sustainable transport provision, advice, local walking or cycling routes, etc. through a range of media online/paper/app using a single brand (See P1).
-This may include a multimodal journey planning tool.
-Timescale: short term and ongoing.

-P4: ZetTrans will set up and regularly update a website/page as a key source of information on progress and engagement events on sustainable transport in Shetland.
+Timescale: short term. - P2: ZetTrans will develop a communication plan and awareness raising campaign to promote sustainable travel from the development of the regional transport strategy to project delivery.
+Timescale: short term and ongoing. - P3: ZetTrans will provide a single authoritative source of information on sustainable transport provision, advice, local walking or cycling routes, etc. through a range of digital and non-digital channels using a single brand (See P1).
+This will include a multimodal journey planning tool.
+Timescale: short term and ongoing. - P4: ZetTrans will set up and regularly update a website/page as a key source of information on progress and engagement events on sustainable transport in Shetland.
 The website will include a regularly monitored email address activetravel@shetland.gov.uk, widely publicised to build on the dialogue established during the 2020 engagement events.
-Timescale: short term, then ongoing.

-P5: ZetTrans will support and advise employers wishing to improve facilities for cyclists as well as improve access to all by making information readily available online and give more tailored advice on how to become "Cycle-Friendly Employers".
-Timescale: ongoing.

-P6: SIC review and upgrade signposting and mapping of local walks, and cycle routes where they exist.
-Timescale: initial review in the medium term, then ongoing delivery
+Timescale: short term, then ongoing. - P5: ZetTrans will support and advise employers wishing to improve facilities for cyclists as well as improve access to all by making information readily available online and give more tailored advice on how to become "Cycle-Friendly Employers".
+Timescale: ongoing. - P6: SIC will review and upgrade signposting and mapping of local walks, and cycle routes where they exist.
+Timescale: initial review in the medium term, then ongoing delivery.

-LEADERSHIP AND GOVERNANCE
+Leadership and Governance

 The vision and the measures described in the previous sections are wide ranging and their successful delivery will rely on close collaboration between partners in the public, private and third sector.
 It will also rely on strong commitment across those organisations, both in financial and political terms.
-To this end, the following action will be taken.
+To this end, the following actions will be undertaken.